| | |

 Breeds such as Bulldogs, Pugs, and Boxers have short snouts, which can make breathing more labored.

-This can result in them swallowing more air, leading to hiccups.
+This can cause them to swallow more air, leading to hiccups.

 Active breeds